hanabi/hanabi.github.io/Empty_Clues.md

 ### Giving Plays to Already Called Cards

-* As per the empty clue play priority list above, if a player only has one playable card in their hand and it is already fully known, then you CANNOT assign them a "clue or discard" action.
+* As per the empty target priority list above, if a player only has one playable card in their hand and it is already fully known, then you CANNOT assign them a "clue or discard" action.
 In this case, you would tell them to blind-play the slot of the card that they already have full knowledge about.
-* However, if a player is *Finessed* for a card that is currently unplayable AND they have no other current playable cards, then you MUST assign them a "clue or discard" action, since they cannot immediately play anything on their turn.
+* However, if a player is *Finessed* for a card that will not yet be playable when it reaches their turn AND they have no other currently playable cards, then you MUST assign them a "clue or discard" action, since they cannot immediately play anything on their turn.

-### Stacked Empty Clues - Through Known Clued Cards
+### Stacked Empty Clues

 * With normal Hyphen-ated conventions, you must treat all *Play Clues* as *Delayed Play Clues*.
 For example, if you get clued about four 1's, and then are clued about one 2, then you must play all of the 1's before playing the 2.
 * With empty clue blind-plays, this does NOT apply.
 You can generally immediately blind-play the cards indicated from an empty clue.